-14. Uninsured contents owned by grandchildren and other visitors
+14. Uninsured contents owned by visitors

-We cover When you have contents cover, we cover loss or damage by an insured event to uninsured contents at the home owned by: your grandchildren under 18 years who are visiting you at the time of the loss and your other visitors to your home when they are staying overnight at your home.
-The limit for any incident resulting in a claim is: \$2,000 for grandchildren's contents \$500 for other visitors contents.
-We do not cover > any item insured under another policy jewellery grandchildren's contents who are over 18 years old cash or documents able to be cashed mobile phones, or devices with mobile phone functionality.
+We cover When you have contents cover, we will also cover the uninsured contents of your visitors for insured events 1 to 12 when they are staying overnight at the home.
+The limit for any incident resulting in a claim is \$500 .
+We do not cover any item insured under another policy jewellery cash or documents able to be cashed mobile phones, or devices with mobile phone functionality computers (see meaning of computers on page 72).